TimWolstenholme/year-12-transition-problems/README.md

 # year-12-transition-problems
-All the programming problems set over the summer to be completed for the computer
+All the programming problems set over the summer to be completed for the computer science pre-work